arnel-arnaldo/React-Complete-Guide/README.md

     - data can be transmitted from child to parent component by utilizing props to receive a function from the parent component which is called from the child component.
 This concept is similar to "Lifting the State Up"
 14. Lifting the State Up
 15. Time to Practice: Working with Events and State
+    - use the lessons learned on this Section to add a component that lets user pick a year and filters the expenses using that year.
+It will also display the graphical representation of the months of the year based on the year selected.
 16. Controlled Versus Uncontrolled Components and Stateless Versus Stateful Components